tartiflette/tartiflette-asgi/README.md

 ## Usage

 The `Tartiflette` app provided by `tartiflette-starlette` is an ASGI3-compliant application.
+As such, it can be served on its own by an ASGI web server, or mounted on another ASGI application.

 As an example, let's a GraphQL endpoint to a Starlette application by mounting a `Tartiflette` instance at `/graphql`: